 Myth: The vaccines could potentially alter your DNA

 False.
-The coronavirus vaccines being developed are called messenger RNA vaccines, or mRNA, which work by instructing cells in the body how to make a protein that triggers an immune response.
+Messenger RNA vaccines, or mRNA, work by instructing cells in the body how to make a protein that triggers an immune response.
 Despite the terminology, the vaccine cannot alter an individual’s genetic code or DNA.

 Myth: Vaccines can make you sick, and cause side effects in 75% of people